leo-bogert/mogoop/README.md

 ======

 A script to dynamically create a temporary Hadoop cluster as a batch job to run on IBM Platform LSF.
+Pre-configured to work with the "Mogon" cluster of the university of Mainz.

 Execution
 =========